mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/yail_grammar.md

 4. **`atan2-degrees` takes y BEFORE x**: This follows the standard mathematical convention `atan2(y, x)`.

 5. **Variadic primitives**: `string-append`, `make-yail-list`, `make-yail-dictionary`, `+`, `-`, `*` can take 2 or more arguments.
 The types list must have a matching number of type entries.

+6. **Statement primitives are NOT values**: Mutating primitives (`yail-list-append!`, `yail-list-add-to-list!`, `yail-list-set-item!`, `yail-list-remove-item!`, `yail-list-insert-item!`, `yail-dictionary-set-pair`, `yail-dictionary-delete-pair`, `yail-dictionary-recursive-set`, `yail-dictionary-combine-dicts`) are statement blocks with no output.
+They **CANNOT** be used as arguments to other expressions — doing so produces disconnected blocks.
+Use `let` to bind the collection, mutate it with the statement primitive, then reference the variable.

 ---